hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 #### Notebooks 2 & 3: A neural network-based MNIST digit classifier in TensorFlow

-If you read some neural network theory you'll soon stumble across the fact that this architecture, a network with a single hidden layer can approximate any functional form.
-This doesn't get the mind-blown JIF (GIF?) because if you look at the proofs you'll realise they cheat with having as many neurons as they need in the hidden layer.
-And then Weierstrass approximation theorem or whatever and you're done.
+If you start digging into neural network theory, you'll stumble across the fact that the one hidden layer network architecture we just introduced can *[approximate any functional form][universal-approximation-theorem]*.
+Now, much like the fact that the linear classifier worked at all, this seems like a mind-blowing result.
+But if you look at the proofs for this a bit closer you'll realise that they cheat with having as many neurons as they need in the hidden layer.
+Because then you can apply [Weierstrass approximation theorem][universal-approximation-proof] or whatever and you're done.

+We'll spend some time later getting a better feeling for the representative power of neural networks in general, but for now, let's pause with theory and return to our practical example.
+We're going to extend our linear image classifier to one based on a neural network, and hopefully see amazing gains in classification accuracy in the process!

+The code for this extension is developed across two new notebooks in the accompanying repository: [Notebook 2][notebook-2] and [Notebook 3][notebook-3].
+Since the actual code changes relative to the linear classifier are minimal (we're only replacing the score function with a nonlinear version after all), I'm only going to talk about the differences and their implications in what follows.
+Feel free to go through the [notebooks in their entirety][notebooks] if you would like more context.

+---

 #### Some technicalities